Why is THC Intoxicating and CBD is Not? How Can One Cannabinoid Alter the Mind so Profoundly, and the Other Seemingly Not at All?

 How does that work in real life?
-Let’s say you vaporize cannabis flower with 24 percent THC.
+Let?s say you vaporize cannabis flower with 24 percent THC.
 If that flower has 0.2 percent CBD, the THC is going to excite you, and you might also experience some of the less desirable effects of THC, such as a heightened feeling of paranoia.
-If you consume cannabis with 24 percent CBD You’ll still feel high, but perhaps not stupefyingly so—and the CBD should help keep the paranoia in check.

 This difference has had profound political implications.
-As the founders of Project CBD have noted, some have mistakenly labeled THC the “bad cannabinoid Southern states in an effort to allow patients access to this potent cannabinoid while prohibiting its euphoric sibling.”
+As the founders of Project CBD have noted, some have mistakenly labeled THC the ?bad cannabinoid Southern states in an effort to allow patients access to this potent cannabinoid while prohibiting its euphoric sibling.”
 But the pioneering cannabis researcher Rap and terpenes may work better together than in isolation.
-The GW Pharma product Sativex, for example, is a drug approved outside the U.S. for treatment of MS.